Good Bones (TV series): Other business

 The duo opened a home furnishings store named Two Chicks District Co. at 1531 S. East Street in the Bates–Hendricks neighborhood on June 20, 2020.
-The business features a wine and beer bar and tables for laptop use.
-The building was originally the Lincoln Theatre, a silent movie house.
-Most recently it housed a countertop laminate fabrication firm.
+The business featured a wine and beer bar and tables for laptop use.
+The building was originally the Lincoln Theatre, a silent movie house and most recently had housed a countertop laminate fabrication firm.
 Two Chicks and a Hammer purchased the building in 2015 for use as a warehouse.
 An episode in Season 6 detailed the building's renovation.

+In September 2023, Two Chicks District Co. announced it would be closing later that year, with Starsiak Hawk citing "numerous challenges" as a small business.
+In May 2024, Two Chicks District Co. was reopened in a historic district in Noblesville, a northern suburb of Indianapolis.